boriswart/student-workbook/src/reflections/wk5/day4.md

 Long discussions with TAs....

-<em>Afer long discussions I ask another follower of leader self appointed teaam leader/dictator:  How is it that proxyState has only the comments from Post when I have communicated nothing to the back-end to load up ProxyState with that data-fiter from mongoose?</em>
+<em>Afer long discussions I ask another follower of leader self appointed teaam leader/dictator:  How is it that proxyState has only the comments from Post when I have communicated nothing to the back-end to load up ProxyState with that data-filter from mongoose?</em>

 <b>Other team member leader follower:</b> Ohh it just gets put there when you add a comment from the comment service......